 In early years (Kindergarten up to Year 2) teachers assess students mainly through observation, questioning and feedback.
 Assessment aims at giving an indication on the development of students based on five main areas.

-Teachers of Years 4, 5 and 6 input continuous assessment marks twice a year: once in the second term around February and another time at the end of the school year.
-The continuous assessment marks are made available online to parents/guardians.
+Teachers input the child’s level of achievement vis-à-vis learning outcomes three times a year (once per term) for all students from year 3 upwards.
+Apart from the ticking of learning outcomes, teachers of Years 4, 5 and 6 also input continuous assessment marks twice a year: in the second term, around February, and at the end of the school year.
+The ticked learning outcomes and continuous assessment marks are made available online to parents/guardians.

 All pupils move from the primary to the secondary cycle with no formal certification at the end of primary education.
-The results obtained by pupils in the End-of-Primary Benchmark are conveyed to the secondary school to inform the school administration of the students’ abilities and any areas of concern that would need to be addressed in the secondary cycle.
+The results obtained by pupils in the End-of-Primary Examination (Year 6 National Annual Examination from scholastic year from 2023-2024), are conveyed to the secondary school to inform the school administration of the students’ abilities and any areas of concern that need to be addressed in the secondary cycle.